jlorente/cordova-plugin-android-sms-retriever-api/README.md

 ```

 Calling the above method will only start listening for incoming SMS messages with
 the application signature.
-In order to listen to the SMS received event you will
+In order to attach an event handler to the SMS received event
-have to call the "on" method.
+you will have to call the "on" method.

 ```javascript
 cordova.plugins.smsRetriever.on('smsReceived', function(smsMessage) {